Anchorsify/Anchorsify.github.io/_projects/Suiton.md

  - Seal Speed: 30
  - Status: Stun 8
  - Special: Can not be dodged.
- - Tags: Area of Effect, Blunt, Projectile
+ - Tags: Point Blank Area of Effect, Blunt, Projectile

 Effects: This adds 40 + (NDB * 4) gallons of water to the battlefield every time it is used.
 When performing this technique, you may move a number of yards equal to its final Speed, in any direction.
 The Area itself is centered on where you start your movement.